Politika a.d.

 Politika a.d. (full legal name: Politika a.d.
 Beograd) (BELEX: PLTK) is a Serbian media corporation founded in present form in 2005, and it has continually existed in various legal forms since 1904.

-It is partly owned by Government of Serbia and companies in which the Republic of Serbia has majority of shares with the other part belonging to small shareholders.
+It is majority owned by the Government of Serbia and companies in which it has majority of shares.

 Management

 The company is run by a 10-member Managing Board and 4-member Executive Board.
 The Managing Board is composed of the following individuals: